Asphalt Driveways vs Concrete Driveways

 When considering colours, the main difference between asphalt and concrete is that the asphalt colours change from a dark initial colour to a permanent lighter colour of the aggregate that the asphalt is made from.
 By comparison, concrete is a grey or limestone colour unless an oxide is added, but concrete oxides tend to fade over time.

-Asphalt in Perth is available in three types/colours:
+Asphalt in Perth is available in two types/colours:

 Once fully oxidised the asphalt colours are permanent, as it’s the aggregate (stone) in the asphalt which retains the asphalt colour.
 Darker colours of asphalt have the added benefit of reflecting less glare compared to concrete.
 Other asphalt colours such as blues and greens, as used on playing courts are an acrylic material applied in several layers to either asphalt or concrete pavements.